 String lights and floodlights were set up at a height of about 6.5 feet to mimic real-world usage.
 We then measured the brightness at three different points and calculated a weighted average.
 Lights that clearly illuminated obstacles on the ground with 50 lux or more were rated higher.

 If you're going to use an outdoor solar light, you want it to last as long as possible, so we measured how long each light stays lit.
 After charging the lights, we placed the lit lights inside a cardboard box and aimed them at a light meter.
 We measured the time it took for the light to go out, reaching zero lux.
-Lights that lasted longer than the average sunset-to-sunrise time in California summer, which is about five hours and 10 minutes, received higher ratings.
+Lights that lasted longer than the average sunset-to-sunrise time in California summer, which is about 5 hours and 10 minutes, received higher ratings.

 Lights that lasted longer than the average year-round sunset-to-sunrise time in California, about 11 hours and 50 minutes, received higher ratings.
-For this test, we used artificial sunlight lamps set one meter away from the lights and charged them at a brightness of 2,000 lux for eight hours to mimic a cloudy day.
+For this test, we used artificial sunlight lamps set one meter away from the lights and charged them at a brightness of 2,000 lux for 8 hours to mimic a cloudy day.

 For waterproofing, we followed a method similar to the IPX3 standard.
 We sprayed 10 liters of water per minute at the light for five minutes.
 Lights that continued to function without water penetrating to the inside were considered waterproof.